patternfly/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/progress-bar/design.md

 Progress bars are composed of four elements:

-1. **Title** - When writing the progress bar title concisely convey the task the user or system is working to complete.
+1. **Title**: concisely conveys the task the user or system is working to complete
-2. **Track** - Use the track as a visual guide to describe to the user what it takes to meet full task completion.
+2. **Track**: a visual guide to describe to the user what it takes to meet full task completion
-3. **Value of progress** - Use a value of progress that is most helpful to the user for a given use case.
+3. **Value of progress**: a value that helps the user understand how much progress has been made
-4. **Indicator** - Animate the indicator along the track to draw the user eye to the progress bar and demonstrate the user’s progress towards completion.
+4. **Indicator**: an animated indicator along the track that draws the user's eye to the progress bar and demonstrates the user’s progress towards completion

 ## Usage
 Use a progress bar to visually indicate an extended operation that needs to be completed by a user or system.